Thought Life: 6 Things to Spend Your Time Thinking About

-For those who live according to the flesh think about the things of the flesh, but those who live according to the Spirit, about the things of the Spirit.
-For the mind-set of the flesh is death, but the mind-set of the Spirit is life and peace. – Romans 8:5-6 (HCSB)
+For those who are according to the flesh set their minds on the things of the flesh, but those who are according to the Spirit, the things of the Spirit.
+For the mind set on the flesh is death, but the mind set on the Spirit is life and peace. – Romans 8:5-6

 Click here for a full list of posts in this 31-day series!